danibt656/fresh-ubuntu/README.md

 + Press `Mod+i` to open the Firefox web browser

++ The Gnome Calculator, the Nautilus file explorer, and various other windows, default open in floating mode rather than tiling.
+Why would anyone want fullscreen calculators, anyways?

 ### MATE Themes

 I know what I said about ricing on the i3 section.
 But bear with me, I can't stand the default Ambiance themes of Ubuntu MATE.
 So I included the whole Yaru themes on this repo, and they get automatically installed.
 Just navigate inside the MATE appearance manager, and select them.